 Julie Wright, MFT

 Julie is a licensed psychotherapist working with infants, children and adults, exploring attachment, mindfulness and empathic communication.
-Her background is in infant mental health and child psychology, with a specialization in baby and child sleep issues.
-She created the content and curriculum for the Wright Parent & Me classes in Los Angeles.
+Her background is in infant mental health and child psychology, with a focus on baby and child sleep issues.
+She created the content and curriculum for the Wright Parent & Me classes in LA.
 Julie trained at Cedars Sinai Early Childhood Center and co-founded a program for parents and babies from 0-3 at LA Child Guidance Clinic.
 She believes development is optimized and relationships thrive when there is an emotional connection.
-Her background also includes the “school of life,” as the mother of an adult son.
+Her background also includes the “school of life,” as the mother of a young adult son.

 Jane has a Master’s Degree in Art Therapy and a Doctorate in Clinical Psychology.
 She also holds a certificate in Infant Mental Health from Cedars Sinai Hospital, where she did two clinical fellowships and has worked for the past thirty-five years in the assessment and treatment of challenges throughout the life cycle.
 Jane has been a preschool teacher at Sinai Temple, Temple Emmanuel, and Wagon Wheel School.
 She has been a Wright Parent and Me instructor since 2012, providing support and information groups for families and their babies and toddlers.
 Informed by mindfulness and focusing on emotions, relationships, and family systems, she is especially thrilled to be working with families to create and share an atmosphere of joyous discovery.

 Julia P. Kantor, MFT, has been a licensed psychotherapist in private practice in Beverly Hills for over 16 years.
 She specializes in mindful parenting with babies, toddlers and parents.
 She has been leading The Wright Mommy and Me groups at various locations for over 9 years and is a mom herself with two children.
 Julia is also a Bringing Baby Home educator and frequently speaks on the research-based tools for “babyproofing your marriage.”